Keto Hot Chocolate Recipe

 What finally worked was combining the two.

-Using a small amount of heavy cream gives the drink body and richness, while unsweetened nut milk keeps it light enough to actually enjoy as a beverage.
-That combination also helps the cocoa powder dissolve better, which avoids that gritty texture that can happen if you’re not careful.
+A small amount of heavy cream gives the drink body and richness, while unsweetened nut milk keeps it light enough to actually enjoy as a beverage.
+I use about a 1:1 ratio, but I’ll shift it depending on the day.
+That combination also helps the cocoa powder dissolve better, which avoids the gritty texture that happens if you’re not careful.

 Youtube